laurenmitch/DataSciencePortfolio/README.md

 ## Contents
 * EDA: Exploratory Data Analysis
-  * "Did Wordle get harder after it was purchased by the New York Times?"
+  *Data cleaning and preprocessing
-  * Use of dimensionality reduction techniques such as Principal Component Analysis (PCA)
+  *Exploring data using the popular data visuzalization libraries (seaborn, matplotlib) *Use of dimensionality reduction techniques such as Principal Component Analysis (PCA)
-* Interactive Programs: Includes python programs that require user inputs.
+* Python:
+  *Includes an user input interactive program to calculate the area of a shape
+* Machine Learning:
+  *Multiple Linear Regression

 ## In Progress
 * Machine learning projects
-* Statistics based projects
 * SQL projects
-* t-SNE project